stefanludlow/EvenniaNotepadPlusPlus/README.md

 # EvenniaNotepadPlusPlus
-Very simple syntax highlighting for Notepad++
+Very simple Evennia syntax highlighting for Notepad++

+##Prerequisites
+This file requies Notepad++ to be installed

+##Installation Instructions
+1. Select "Language"
+2. Select "Define Your Language"
+3. Select "Import"
+4. Select the xml file included in this repository
+5. Profit!